 Skip to content

-There’s a moment in the lives of many men — often somewhere between 45 and 60 — when the maps run out.
+There’s a moment in the lives of many men, often somewhere between 45 and 60, when the maps run out.
 The success you once chased feels hollow, the roles you’ve played seem ill-fitting, and the horizon that once stretched endlessly now whispers of limits, not boundlessness.

-David Whyte, in Midlife and the Great Unknown, doesn’t offer tidy answers or ten-step programs.
+David Whyte, in his book Midlife and the Great Unknown, doesn’t offer tidy answers or ten-step programs.
 Instead, he invites us into the fertile discomfort of unknowing.
 “The only way to find the path is to walk it,” he suggests, with the voice of a poet and the grit of someone who’s walked it himself.

-Whyte argues that midlife is not a crisis but a passage — a frontier where old identities dissolve and new, more authentic selves emerge.
+Whyte argues that midlife is not a crisis but a passage, a frontier where old identities dissolve and new, more authentic selves emerge.
 It’s the time when a man is asked, not by the world but by his own soul, to stop performing and start listening.
 The rewards?
 A richer, more meaningful life.
 The cost?
 Letting go of certainty.

 This is deeply relevant for men in Australia, where the cultural blueprint for masculinity still leans heavily on stoicism, productivity, and control.
 From the boardroom to the barbie, men are taught to soldier on, to hold it together.
 But midlife refuses to be muscled through.
 It asks for a different kind of courage: the courage to surrender.